r0zetta/graph_simulations/README.md

 **eadjust** (default: 0.5) Applies slight dimming to edges, in-line with how gephi plots graphs.
 A lower value creates dimmer edges.

 **expand** (default: 0.3) Equivalent to gephi's expand transformation.
-Moves all nodes away from the center point by the defined factor.
+Moves all nodes away from the center point by a defined factor.
 Note that this will expand the canvas, resulting in a larger image.

 **zoom** (default: [[0.0,0.0],[1.0,1.0]]) A manual method for zooming into the graph.
 The first two values represent how far from the left and top edges to zoom, the second two values represent right and bottom edges.